top of page

 Parish News

-We are very grateful for all the items that have been donated to our Parish Pantry.
+We are very grateful for all the items that have been donated to our grocery pantry.

 For an updated list of items needed please click here